raki2305/gcp_cloudfunction_dev/README.md

 This repository shows how Google Cloud Platform (GCP) cloud functions can be developed locally and automatically deployed on GCP.

+Furthermore you are welcome to read our article about this template in Medium: [Click here](https://towardsdatascience.com/develop-and-test-google-cloud-functions-locally-and-deploy-7908d6573f9d)

 Created by Rakibul Haque and Christian Croseck. 👋

 ## Steps